Leo-Simpson/c-lasso/paper/paper.md

 # Statement of need

 Currently, there is no Python package available that can solve these ubiquitous statistical estimation problems in a fast and efficient manner.
 `c-lasso` provides algorithmic strategies, including path and proximal splitting algorithms, to solve the underlying convex optimization problems with provable convergence guarantees.
-The `c-lasso` package is intended to fill the gap between popular Python tools such as [`scikit-learn`](https://scikit-learn.org/stable/) which <em>cannot</em> solve these constrained problems and general-purpose optimization solvers such as [`cvxpy`](https://www.cvxpy.org) that do not scale well for these problems and/or are inaccurate. `c-lasso` can solve the estimation problems at fixed regularization level and across an entire regularization path and includes three model selection strategies for determining model parameter regularization levels: a theoretically derived fixed regularization, k-fold cross-validation, and stability selection.
+The `c-lasso` package is intended to fill the gap between popular Python tools such as [`scikit-learn`](https://scikit-learn.org/stable/) which <em>cannot</em> solve these constrained problems and general-purpose optimization solvers such as [`cvxpy`](https://www.cvxpy.org) that do not scale well for these problems and/or are inaccurate. `c-lasso` can solve the estimation problems at a single regularization level, across an entire regularization path, and includes three model selection strategies for determining the regularization parameter: a theoretically-derived fixed regularization, k-fold cross-validation, and stability selection.
 We show several use cases of the package, including an application of sparse log-contrast regression tasks for compositional microbiome data, and highlight the seamless integration into `R` via [`reticulate`](https://rstudio.github.io/reticulate/).

 # Functionalities